What are you looking for in a photographer?

 We are interested in hiring photographers in a Work For Hire arrangement.

-When photographing, you will be doing so as a hired employee and all rights to images will be assigned to Micheal Hall Photography.
+When photographing, you will be doing so as a hired employee/contractor and all commercial rights to images will be assigned to Micheal Hall Photography.

-We are not interested in a rights grab, but we want there to be no confusion as to ownership of the images.
+We are not interested in a rights grab, but we want there to be no confusion as to ownership of the images, and considering the age of the athletes (12-18 years old) we need to maintain control of where/how the images are used.

 Schedule & Breaks